 Ancel Keys was born in Colorado Springs in 1904 to Benjamin Pious Keys (1883-1961) and Carolyn Emma Chaney (1885-1960), the sister of US-american stage and film actor Lon Chaney.
 In 1906 they moved to San Francisco before the 1906 San Francisco earthquake struck, after which the family relocated to Berkeley where he grew up.
 After finishing his secondary education, Ancel Keys was admitted to the University of California at Berkeley in 1922 to study chemistry, but took time off to work as an oiler aboard the S.S.
 President Wilson (1st) travelling to China.
 Keys later graduated in 1925 with a B.A. in economics and political science and in 1928 with an M.Sc. in zoology.
 He continued his studies at Scripps Institution of Oceanography in La Jolla on a fellowship and earned his Ph.D. in oceanography and biology from UC Berkeley in 1930.
 With another fellowship, Ancel Keys traveled to Kopenhagen studying under August Krogh at the Zoophysiological Laboratory.
 Upon his return to the United States, Keys taught at Harvard and later returned to Cambridge where he earned a second Ph.D. in physiology in 1936.

 In 1939, he was asked by the United States Department of War to develop and test a food ration for paratroopers.
 At that time, he was head of the Laboratory of Physiological Hygiene at the University of Minnesota, where he also conducted his studies on human nutrition, which were to extend over the next decades.
-With millions of people suffering from food insecurity during the Second World War, Keys began a research project called the Minnesota Starvation Experiment.
-He researched 32 people, focusing on the physical and mental effects of starvation on the volunteers for six months, and then studied the physical and mental effects of different refeeding protocols on them for three months.
-The men involved were fed only on root vegetables, brown bread and simple starchy foods for three months, were subjected to semi-starvation, targeted malnutrition, while they had to walk an average of 22 miles (35 km) per week.
-In the course of the experiment, most participants lost about 25% of their weight and many suffered from anemia, fatigue, apathy, extreme weakness, irritability, neurological deficits and edema of the lower extremities.
-Even though the war finished before the results of the studies could be published, Keys completed a publication of his two-volume 1385-page Biology of Human Starvation, which still today in the beginning of the 21st century is regarded as decisive.
+As millions of people suffered the consequences of a disrupted food supply during the Second World War, Keys began a research project called the Minnesota Starvation Experiment.
+He closely monitored the effects of massive malnutrition on the human body and then compared different predefined nutritional interventions to restore the health of the emaciated test subjects.
+He found the test subjects in Civilian Public Service workcamps among conscientious objectors, especially members of free churches, who did not want to fight but were nevertheless willing to put their health at risk for science.
+The men involved were fed only root vegetables, brown bread and simple starchy foods for three months, were subjected to semi-starvation, targeted malnutrition, while they had to walk an average of 22 miles (35 km) per week.
+The results were published in 1950 in the form of a book entitled Biology of Human Starvation, which is still considered authoritative today in the early 21st century.
+In the course of the experiment, most participants lost about 25% of their weight and many suffered from anaemia, fatigue, apathy, extreme weakness, irritability, neurological deficits and oedema of the lower extremities Even though the war finished before the results of the studies could be published, Keys completed a publication of his two-volume 1385-page Biology of Human Starvation, which still today in the beginning of the 21st century is regarded as decisive.

 Research on Saturated Fats